foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/total_iron.md

 | 1 mg/l | 2 |
 | 2 mg/l | 4 |

-Take 5 ml of the 0 mg/l Iron standard, and add 1 drop of Reagent A, shake well, then add 5 drops of Reagent B and shake well.
+Take 5 ml of the 0 mg/l Iron standard, and add 3 drops of Reagent A, shake well, then add 20 drops of Reagent B and shake well.

 * Take the resulting coloured solution and fill it into the white cuvette provided.
 * Place the cuvette under the light stand.